 This video details the discovery and exploration of the underwater forest:

 Now that they're no longer sealed in sand, the trees will eventually be destroyed by waves and wildlife (unless another storm reburies them first).
 But Raines says the habitat is worth protecting until it naturally decays, and he disputes the idea it's rotting quickly.

 "The stumps have been exposed about 10 years now and are still quite stout," he says.
 "I imagine we're talking about another decade easily before the wood that is presently exposed begins to really deteriorate.
 More importantly, more wood will continue to be exposed out there.
 I have sawed the wood underwater and on land, and attempted to drill cores out of it.
 Trust me, it's still every bit as hard as a fresh-cut piece of cypress."

-NOAA manages 14 national marine sanctuaries that span more than 170,000 square miles.
+NOAA manages 13 national marine sanctuaries and two national marine monuments that encompass more than 600,000 square miles of marine and Great Lakes waters.
 The Flower Garden Banks, a network of coral reefs off Texas and Louisiana, is currently the only one located in the Gulf of Mexico.
 The next closest, Florida Keys National Marine Sanctuary, is several hundred miles to the southeast in the Straits of Florida.